just-another-downer/landgrid-support/_articles/using-the-api.md

 * `context` (optional): See notes on `context` parameter above
 * `strict` (optional): Set `strict=1` to only return results in the `context`.

+**Response:**
+An array of parcels sorted by descending relevance rank.
+An empty results set with no error means no parcels could be matched.

 ### By parcel number

 `GET /api/v1/search.json?parcelnumb=<pin>&token=<token>`